-I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
-My supervisor is Danny Steeghs, and I work as part of the GOTO team, searching for optical counterparts to gravitational wave-driven merger events.
-A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise unique and interesting astrophysical transients.
+I am a third year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+My supervisor is Danny SteeghsLink opens in a new window, and I work as part of the GOTOLink opens in a new window team, searching for optical counterparts to gravitational wave-driven merger events.
+A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise fast and faint astrophysical transients.

-For a complete record of all papers I've contributed, see this curated ADS library.
+For a complete record of all papers I've contributed to, please see this curated ADSLink opens in a new window library.